Let's LEAD - March 2022

 My Saboteurs are my strengths on steroids.
 When feelings of control, perfectionism and self-doubt show up, I know I've got work to do.
 The challenge is noticing my Saboteurs before I go down that rabbit hole.

-© model, CURIOSITY is the practice that, along with CLARITY, builds our Self-Knowledge.
+In my Self-Leadership© model, CURIOSITY is the practice that, along with CLARITY, builds our Self-Knowledge.

 Using curiosity as a development tool allows us to learn about our Saboteurs and other truths about ourselves, revealing our strengths and weakness, our values, and our talents and gifts.
 The attributes that make us unique.

 When we're curious about our values, we get insights into why we get triggered by certain behavior.
 For example, my one of my core values is INTEGRITY.
 When I am confronted by a situation that, IMO, is out of integrity, I notice.
-I pay attention
+I pay attention.

 When I understand how my Saboteurs step in to sabotage me, I can see how my Puppeteer can convince me to butt into someone else's business, and how my Over-Doer can say 'yes' when I know I'm already tapped out.